-Procedural Requirements for Staff Conferences
+Procedural Guidance for Rule 33 Staff Conferences

 (2) The summary of issues shall be limited to 10 pages, subject to the requirements of Rule 32(b); the 10-page limit does not include submission of pertinent material in the record before the agency;

 (3) Submissions shall be emailed to CLS at CLS-Calendar@uscourts.cavc.gov.
-Fax submissions shall be sent to the CLS fax number at (202) 585-3951.

 Consultation.
 The representatives of the parties must consult with their respective clients in good faith to determine whether joint resolution of the appeal or settlement is possible.
 At the time of the staff conference, the representatives must either possess the authority to enter into a joint resolution of the appeal or settlement to the extent authorized by the client or be in immediate contact with a person having such authority.